Error Handling

 Errors within the GraphQL engine can be thought of as falling into one of three groups: schema errors,

 input errors and processing errors.
-For instance, if an invalid query was passed to the DocumentExecuter
+For instance, if an invalid query was passed to the DocumentExecuter,

-it would be considered an input error, and a SyntaxError
+it would be considered an input error, and a SyntaxError would be thrown.
+Or if an invalid enum string

-was passed as a variable to a query, an InvalidValueError
+was passed as a variable to a query, an InvalidValueError would be thrown.
+All validation rules that

 fail their respective tests are treated as input errors.
 Processing errors typically represent unanticipated